FAQs

 Advantages of cast iron railings

-Cast iron railings and gates provide a distinct and special elegance for property frontages, neatly proportionate and integrating with historic architecture.
-Cast iron railings, widespread in past history, before their wartime removal for munitions, are making an exciting re-imergence.
-In comparison, cast iron railings offer superior form and detail profile compared to steel (or so called wrought iron) metalwork, which can often appear characterless and standard in appearance, lacking both balance and architectural finesse.
+Cast iron railings and gates provide a distinct and special elegance for property frontages, being neatly proportionate to integrate with historic architecture.
+Cast iron railings, once widespread in past history before their wartime removal intended for munitions, are now making an exciting reemergence.
+In comparison, cast iron railings offer a superior classic form and profile compared to standard steel (or so called wrought iron) which can often appear characterless and mainstream lacking both balance and architectural finesse.

 Design service

-From a high resolution, 90° degree to frontage photograph of your property, with basic wall height and a comparative size elements, we can generate a high quality image with superimposed walls, railings, gates and posts in position.
-This provides you with both an exciting impression and an important visual for your planning application.
+From a high resolution, 90° degree to frontage photograph of your property and basic wall height and length measurements, we can generate a superimposed impression with walls, railings, gates and posts in position which can provide an important visual addition to your planning application.
 Please enquire about this service through our contact page.
-Our on-site consultancy service can also be arranged for more complex proposals or for your added detailed assurance.
+On-site consultancy is offered following initial discussions and further interest.

 Choosing your design

-When considering cast iron railings we generally advise you to consult an architect or surveyor on matters of architectural suitability, conservation planning and associated construction work that may be necessary.
-They can advise on any site dynamics and alignment questions, to ensure a proper fit.
+When considering cast iron railings we advise you to consult an architect or surveyor on matters of architectural suitability, conservation planning and associated construction work that may be necessary.
+Their advice on site dynamics and boundaries is invaluble and will likely save time and cost.

-Please see our gallery for examples of properties with our railings and gates installed.
+Please see our gallery for examples of railing and gate configurations on properties where they have been installed

 Railing and casting supply

-All our castings are British manufactured for greater quality and can be supplied either as basic components, or supplied to your local engineer, as comprehensive kits ready to assemble.
-These can be finished coated if required and with all necessary fixings for your installer.
-Our products are made to order and not held as stock items, and finish coated to specifications of your choice.
-All castings and components are produced in handleable form.
-Castings are generally dispatched palletised, or by separate courier arrangement.
-There are lead times for manufacture to consider, but we advise pre-order.
+All our castings are British manufactured for greater quality and can be supplied direct either as basic components, or supplied onwards to your local engineer with all necessary installation fixings for your installer.
+Our products are made to order and not held as stock items, but can be finish coated to specifications of your choice.
+All castings and components are produced in handleable form with castings generally dispatched palletised, or by separate courier arrangement.
+There will be lead times to consider before manufacture, but we will advise pre-order.

 Walls

-It is recommended, prior to installing cast iron railings, that both the design and proportion of the chosen railing system is measured before any brickwork or masonry reconstruction begins, as walls must fit ironwork rather than the other way around.
-However, railings can be retro fitted into existing walls and in many cases wall lengths can be straightforwardly adjusted to ensure the correct symmetry and height is achieved and to work with all the 'fixed' size elements of the railing components.
+It is recommended prior to installing cast iron railings, that both the design and proportion of the chosen railing system is ascertained before any brickwork, masonry or landscape reconstruction begins.
+As walls must fit the cast ironwork rather than the other way around.
+However, in some circumstances railings can be retro fitted into existing walls with wall lengths adjusted to ensure the correct symmetry and balance is achieved, to configure with the fixed sized sections of the railing system.

 Technical

 Our railing and gate systems can be supplied either as individual bare metal castings unfinished, or primed/finished and drilled with fixing kits supplied.
 Each of the components are supplied in manageable sizes for easier handling.
-The general finishing service we offer, is a specialised powder coating specific for cast iron.
-Free advice and guidance will be given to assist you with your choice, architectural appropriateness and environmental setting.
+Our standard finish coating is a specialised powder coating specific to cast iron.
+Free advice and guidance can be given to assist you with your choice, architectural appropriateness and environmental setting.

-Please contact us with your details and any photos you have for your proposed project.
-Please also see our products page for dimensions of railings, gates and post components.
+Please contact us with details and any image you have for your proposed project.
+Please also see our products page for dimensional guidance for the railing, gate and post components.
 Alternatively you can complete and send the form on the contact page, with length of ironwork run required, wall height and whether you require gates.
 Scroll up for design service details.

 Steel fabrication versus Casting